WestDRI/rcmodules22/content/julia/julia-01-intro-language.md

 If you have Julia installed on your own computer, you can run it there: on a multi-core laptop/desktop you can launch multiple threads and processes and run them in parallel.

-If you would like to install Julia later on, you can find some information {{<a "/julia-installation" "here">}}.
+If you want to install Julia later on, you can find it at {{<a "https://julialang.org/downloads" "here">}}.

 ## Using Julia on supercomputers